InCoM: Intent-Driven Perception and Structured Coordination for Mobile Manipulation: Abstract

 \section{Abstract}

-Whole-body mobile manipulation is a fundamental capability for general-purpose robotic agents, requiring both coordinated control of the mobile base and manipulator and robust perception under dynamically changing viewpoints.
-However, existing approaches face two key challenges: strong coupling between base and arm actions complicates whole-body control optimization, and perceptual attention is often poorly allocated as viewpoints shift during mobile manipulation.
-We propose \textbf{InCoM}, an intent-driven perception and structured coordination framework for whole-body mobile manipulation.
+Mobile manipulation is a fundamental capability for general-purpose robotic agents, requiring both coordinated control of the mobile base and manipulator and robust perception under dynamically changing viewpoints.
+However, existing approaches face two key challenges: strong coupling between base and arm actions complicates control optimization, and perceptual attention is often poorly allocated as viewpoints shift during mobile manipulation.
+We propose \textbf{InCoM}, an intent-driven perception and structured coordination framework for mobile manipulation.
 InCoM infers latent motion intent to dynamically reweight multi-scale perceptual features, enabling stage-adaptive allocation of perceptual attention.
-To support robust cross-modal perception, InCoM further incorporates a geometric–semantic structured alignment mechanism that enhances multimodal correspondence.
-On the control side, we design a decoupled coordinated flow matching action decoder that explicitly models coordinated base–arm action generation, alleviating optimization difficulties caused by control coupling.
-Without access to privileged perceptual information, InCoM outperforms state-of-the-art methods on three ManiSkill-HAB scenarios by \textbf{28.2\%}, \textbf{26.1\%}, and \textbf{23.6\%} in success rate, demonstrating strong effectiveness for whole-body mobile manipulation.
+To support robust cross-modal perception, InCoM further incorporates a geometric-semantic structured alignment mechanism that enhances multimodal correspondence.
+On the control side, we design a decoupled coordinated flow matching action decoder that explicitly models coordinated base-arm action generation, alleviating optimization difficulties caused by control coupling.
+Experimental results demonstrate that InCoM significantly outperforms state-of-the-art methods, achieving success rate gains of \textbf{28.2\%}, \textbf{26.1\%}, and \textbf{23.6\%} across three ManiSkill-HAB scenarios without privileged information.
+Furthermore, its effectiveness is consistently validated in real-world mobile manipulation tasks, where InCoM maintains a superior success rate over existing baselines.
+The project website is available at \url{https://incom-anonymous.github.io/InCoM.github.io/}.